tranbahien/tranbahien.github.io/_news/2021-09-01-reviewer-aistats-2022.md

 ---
-title: "Invited to serve as a reviewer for [AISTATS 2022](http://aistats.org/aistats2022/)."
+title: "Invited to serve as a reviewer for [AISTATS](http://aistats.org)."
 collection: news

 type: "News"